FastPure/flower-csgo/README.md

 # flower

 # Decided to make it public since it doesn't have anything special.
 It was a project that i wrote up about 1 year or so ago.
-UD, but im not sure about VAC Auth erros - at that time i wasn't clamping angles in AA if i remember correct.
+UD, but im not sure about VAC Auth erros - at that time i wasn't clamping angles in AA if i remember correcty.

 -- btw "hvh" in the name is a meme, should never be used for it in the current state, just take a look and maybe paste something from.